Skip to content

 Jim Fink - WBEN

-Buffalo, NY (WBEN) The Buffalo Catholic Diocese is calling on all parishes to file for bankruptcy.
-The diocese says it's to address the diocese's bankruptcy matters.
+Buffalo, N.Y.
+(WBEN) - The Buffalo Catholic Diocese is calling on all of its parishes to file for bankruptcy, saying it's to address the Diocese's bankruptcy matters.

-Pruski calls this a big concern.
 "One of the concerns that we've been voicing is this is a very rushed process.
 It was first announced about a week ago, and in that short time, the pastors have met, the trustees of the parish and finance councils are meeting lots of questions and not getting a lot of straight answers, so there's more confusion here again.
 No true clarity here again, so it's an unsettling situation.
-So we're hoping more information will be forthcoming before the final decisions are made.," Pruski notes.
+So we're hoping more information will be forthcoming before the final decisions are made," Pruski added.

-Pruski suggests each parish make its own decision on the information it has, but she says the process is unclear, and each parish should get outside counsel support on how to interpret the plan..
+She suggests each parish make its own decision on the information it has, but says the process is unclear, and each parish should get outside counsel support on how to interpret the plan.